Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 Hiking on Hjörleifshöfði

-We then went down the so-called Hjörleifshraun lava field and grass turfs with lots of tussocks.
-It is not easy walking on tussocks, but you will find them in so many places in Iceland, caused by the ice in the wintertime followed by the thaw.
+It is not easy walking on tussocks, but you will find them in so many places in Iceland, caused by the ice in the wintertime, followed by thaw.

 The old farms on Hjörleifshöfði

-The sun was in my face, but I took a photo of this amazing sight, and I know you will agree with me.
 I had another WOW moment and stood there for the longest time, just taking in the wonders of Iceland.
 Isn't this a pretty sight?

-We could see as far as Reynisdrangar cliffs by Vík and the huge black sand plains and the sea.
+We could see as far as Reynisdrangar cliffs by Vík, the vast black sand plains, and the sea.
 It was absolutely breathtaking.
-And here you can see the southernmost point of the mainland of Iceland, Kötlutangi pit.

 The ruins, and Reynisdrangar in the distance

-I was eager to see the ruins of these farms and hurried down the grassy hill towards the ruins All of a sudden I felt fear as it was windy and the path is relatively close to the steep cliffs on the south end of Hjörleifshöfði.
+I was eager to see the ruins of these farms and hurried down the grassy hill towards the ruins.

-My husband just laughed at me telling me that I wasn't even close to the edge, but when fear takes over one stops thinking rationally.
+My husband just laughed at me, telling me that I wasn't even close to the edge, but when fear takes over, one stops thinking rationally.
 I have, fortunately, since my visit to Hjörleifshöfði, conquered my fear of heights with hypnosis.

 Hjörleifshöfði cape South-Iceland